 I left the Melbourne Symphony in 2000 to study yoga full time – initially at Gita Yoga (which turns out to have been the yoga school my mother had attended decades earlier many).

 Since graduating from Gita Yoga, with Lucille Wood and Di Lucas in 2003, I have been incredibly fortunate to study with many other wonderful yoga teachers – most notably with Donna Farhi, Paul Wooden, Judith Lasater, Richard Miller, and in Yoga Therapy with Doug Keller and with Phoenix Rising Yoga Therapy.

-What pulled me in the direction of Somatics (in the tradition of Thomas Hanna) in the 1st place was no doubt the fact that I have lived with constant daily back pain myself for most of my adult life.
+What pulled me in the direction of Somatics in the 1st place was no doubt the fact that I have lived with constant daily back pain myself for most of my adult life.
 What keeps me studying and teaching Somatics is that so many people who I teach and who I know, live with pain themselves.
 Somatics is a magical and simple practice that can give us the ability to take some control over this, and to change habitual patterns of movement that perhaps don’t serve us.

 As a yoga teacher my aims are to achieve a fluid style, and to integrate the principles of body alignment and movement into the practice.
-It’s hard to not be passionate about yoga; my own personal experience with depression and anxiety over many years, and living with physical pain since I was very young, has proven to me the power that is open to anyone through a regular & committed practice.
+It’s hard to not be passionate about yoga; my own personal experience with depression and anxiety over many years, and living with physical pain since I was very young, has proven to me the power that is open to anyone through a regular and committed practice.